CD player and USB-DAC

 Why does a TDA1540 have a greater dynamic range than 14x6=84dB?

 A music CD is always read out with 16 bits.
-The TDA1540 is therefore preceded by an SAA7000, which interpolates the digital data and assigns it to the stereo channels.
-Together with digital noise shaping, this achieves a dynamic range gain of 18dB.
+The TDA1540 is therefore preceded by an SAA7000, which interpolates the digital data and assigns it separately to the stereo channels.
+Together with digital noise shaping, this reduces the background noise by -18dB, resulting in a dynamic gain of +18dB.

 Technical note Philips 1984